John-Keating/John-Keating.github.io/about.md

 Hi, I'm John.
 You've found my blog about becoming and being a data scientist.

 ### More Information
-Apart from being a data scientist, I have a broad range of experience working in different fields and cultures.
+Building a story from a jumble of information is what drives me.
 In another life I was an historian.
-Building a story from a jumble of information is what drives me.
-I've never been attacked by a lion but my brother has.
+I hope to combine the breadth of historical learning with the power of modern data analysis.

 If you want to chat about data or anything in the past (preferably 16th and 17th centuries), shoot me an email.

 ### Contact me
 [data.keating@gmail.com](mailto:data.keating@gmail.com)

 ### A note on the images in this blog.